Pet-Friendly Living in Benahavís and Marbella

 For current local rules around animals, beaches and public spaces, it is always worth checking official municipal guidance, such as the Marbella Town Hall website, especially during summer or when visiting coastal areas.

 Increasingly, pet-friendly living in Benahavís and Marbella enters conversations with buyers in ways it once did not.
-People ask about veterinary care.
-About nearby trails.
-About whether a community is genuinely welcoming to dogs.
-Sometimes even about whether a property’s grounds are secure enough for off-lead freedom.
+People ask about veterinary care, nearby trails, community rules, shaded walking routes and whether a property’s grounds are secure enough for off-lead freedom.

 These are not secondary questions.
 They are part of how people judge quality of life.